 The undersigned representative of the applicant certifies that the information contained herein and the attached statements, exhibits, and reports, are true, correct and complete to the best of my knowledge and belief.

 Applicant Signature: Date:

 Pre-application Preparer Signature: Date:

-Pre-application is for SRF only Yes No
+Pre-application is for SRF onlyYesNo

-NAME OF A APPLICAN JT The purpose of the existing or pr • and sustainability of Is this a Water or Wastewat ter Proje et?
-Does the Applican nt currently use meters?Y ES_N C Does the Applican nt have a comp uter to read me eters and bill customers?
-YES NO If not, would you like to add this into the proje ct?
-YES NO • - ter reasonable inquiry, curate and complete.
-Date City/Village Clerk last twelve tal bles from the billing so ftware showing address, meter ID and meters below. ach hookup o vei tiie iast 12 2 1110111115 OK DICARDUL L he users and their Note: If the far assistance to established Note for Wast and are not on stimate the size tewater project the City sewer e of meter need cts: Do not repr. ded. oort those otain your engineers their own septic system EXISTING RI - EXISTING TOT TAL USERS Meter Size Number of Hookups Number of Hookups 3/4" and under 1" and 7/8" · 3/4" and under 1" and 7/8" + 1-1/4" 1 and //8 1-1/4" 1 1/ 1 +
+NAME OF AI PPLICAN IT The purpose of this Appendix is to determine the financial feasibility and sustainability of the existing or proposed system for which funding is being requested.
+Is this aV Vater or Wastewater Project?
+Does the Applicant currently use meters?YES NO Does the Applicant have a compu uter to read meter s and bill customers?
+YESNO If not, would you lik ke to add this into the project?
+YESN O. · · · - after reasonable inquiry, accurate and complete.
+Date City/Villag e Clerk Please attach a cop y of the curr ent water of was stewater rates.
+Please attach the la st twelve tab oles from the bill ing software showin g address, meter ID and water usage for eac ch hookup ov ver the last 12 m onths.
+OR breakout the users and their meters below. assistance to est Note for Waste and are not on th imate the size water projec ne City sewer e of meter needed ets: Do not report e their own septic system EXISTING RES IDENTIAL U USERS EXISTING TO OTAL USERS Meter Size Number of Hookups Meter Size Number of Hookups / 4 " and under / 4 " and under 1" and 7/8" 1-1/4" 1" and 7/8" 1-1/4" 1-1/4 1-1/4